biography

 Satan in High Heels (1962)

-Del Tenney is one of the stars of the gritty exploitation drama Satan in High Heels.
-Also pictured are Meg Myles and Grayson Hall.
+LEFT: Tenney with Grayson Hall in the gritty exploitation drama Satan in High Heels.
+CENTER and RIGHT: With Meg Myles as the title character and Grayson Hall.
 Tenney also served as assistant director on this film

 Curse of the Living Corpse (1964)

-LEFT: Candace Hilligoss as Deborah Benson.
+LEFT: Margot Hartman fears for her life.
+CENTER A: Candace Hilligoss as Deborah Benson.
 CENTER: With Helen Warren, Candace Hilligoss, Margot Hartman, and Dino Narizzano.
-RIGHT: The shadowy figure enacts the revenge of Rufus Sinclair
+RIGHT: Del Tenney, as the living corpse, enacts the revenge of Rufus Sinclair

-LEFT: Abigail Sinclar (Helen Warren) returns the broach to her dead husband.
-RIGHT: The shadowy figure drowns Vivian Sinclair (Margot Hartman) in her bath
+LEFT: The maid's head is found on the dinner table.
+CENTER A: Roy Scheider comforts his mother, Helen Warren.
+Hugh Franklin is pictured in the background.
+CENTER B: Abigail Sinclar (Helen Warren) returns the broach to her dead husband.
+RIGHT: Tenney drowns Vivian Sinclair (Margot Hartman) in her bath

 The Horror of Party Beach (1964)

-LEFT: John Scott and Agustin Mayor duke it out.
+LEFT: John Scott and Agustin Mayor duke it out over the affections of Marilyn Clarke.
 CENTER: A drunk stumbles upon a gruesome scene.
 RIGHT: As Elaine Gavin, Alice Lyon is menaced by one of the monsters in a promotional photo.
 This scene is not in the film

 LEFT: Local teens dance to the beat of the Del-Aires at the end of The Horror of Party Beach.
 RIGHT: The Del-Aires, consisting of Ronny Linares, Bob Osborne, Garry Jones, and John Becker.
 The Del-Aires, a garage rock band from New Jersey, appear throughout The Horror of Party Beach.
 The band was locally very popular and they actually released an album which included songs from the movie, such as The Zombie Stomp and You Are Not A Summer Love